bneld/ml_news_popularity/README.md

-# Predicted Online News Popularity using ML
+# Predicting Online News Popularity using ML
 ----
 Using Support Vector Regression and Ridge Regression to predict the number of shares a news article will get once published.